Energy-aware optimization of UAV base stations placement via decentralized multi-agent Q-learning: Acknowledgment

 \section{Acknowledgment}

-This work was supported by a research grant from Science Foundation Ireland (SFI) and the National Natural Science Foundation Of China (NSFC) under the SFI-NSFC Partnership Programme Grant Number 17/NSFC/5224, as well as SFI Grants No. 16/SP/3804 and 13/RC/2077.
+This work was supported, in part, by the Science Foundation Ireland (SFI) Grants No. 16/SP/3804 (Enable) and 13/RC/2077\_P2 (CONNECT Phase 2), as well as a research grant from SFI and the National Natural Science Foundation Of China (NSFC) under the SFI-NSFC Partnership Programme Grant Number 17/NSFC/5224.